-Fruit flies are a very small flies often found infesting kitchens and homes.
+Fruit flies are very small flies often found infesting kitchens and homes.
 We’re sure you’ve discovered them in your home, flying around the bananas or hanging out on other produce.
 Their numbers build over the summer and are at their peak in the late summer and fall, during harvest time.
 As their name suggests, they are commonly attracted to fruit and other sugary organic materials.
 They use those types of foods to breed, lay their eggs in, and develop in.
-Along with fruit they can be found infesting decaying meat, juice spills and many other items commonly found in the trash.
+Along with fruit, they can be found infesting decaying meat, juice spills, and many other items commonly found in the trash.

 Adult fruit flies have a brown, yellowish-brown, or tan colored thorax.
 Their abdomens tend to be black on top and grey underneath.
 They are very small in size at only about 1/8 of an inch in length.
 The eyes of an adult fruit fly are usually red in color.